sinbad/SUQS/docs/Objectives.md

 the quest description, then you can supply these in the JSON.
 They're only used by any quest UI you build.

-### Progression Delay

-When this objective completes or fails, a time delay can be added before the knock-on effects of this are resolved, such as activating the next objective, or completing/failing the quest.

-It defaults to -1 which means to not add a specific delay to this quest, and to use whatever defaults are set in [Progression](Progression.md).

-### Progression Gate

-Much like Progression Delay, this adds a delay between completing/failing the objective, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).

-This lets you precisely control when the next steps in the quest line are activated, instead of happening immediately on completion/failure, which can be useful for narrative pacing.

 ## More info

 * [Tasks](Tasks.md)